 You may want to take the standard deduction for the 2022 tax year, which has risen to $12,950 for single filers and $25,900 for joint.
 If you think it might be better for you to itemize, now would be a good time to gather the receipts and assorted paperwork.2

 How about donating to a qualified charity or non-profit organization before 2022 ends?
 Your gift may qualify as a tax deduction.
 For some gifts, you may be required to itemize deductions using Schedule A.3

 While we’re on the topic of year-end moves, why not take a moment to review a portion of your estate strategy?
 Specifically, take a look at your beneficiary designations.
 If you haven’t reviewed these designations for some time, double-check to see that these assets are structured to go where you want them to go in the event that you pass away.
 Lastly, look at your will to make sure it is still valid and up-to-date.

 Check on the amount you have withheld.
 If you discover that you have withheld too little on your W-4 form so far, you may need to adjust this withholding before the year ends.

 What can you do before ringing in the New Year?

-Since 2004, TCM Wealth Advisors has been providing Fee-Only Fiduciary Advice to our clients in Northeast Ohio and around the country.
+For nearly two decades, TCM Wealth Advisors has been providing Fee-Only Fiduciary Advice to our individual and business clients in Northeast Ohio, Akron, Canton, and Cleveland, and around the country.